Jonesoez/BhopMapAutoDownloader/README.md

 The basic stuff works but this is still unfinished and not optimized enough to be used right now.

 ## Setup:
 You can run the app once to create a `settings.json` file or create one yourself (must be in the same directory as the executable).
-I'd recommended to set `CheckInterval` to 5 or 10 minutes as **seconds** if you want to run it for a longer period.
+I'd recommend to set `CheckInterval` to 5 or 10 minutes as **seconds** if you want to run it for a longer period.
 For the sake of debugging I'm using 5 seconds (not recommended).

 ##### settings.json
 ```json